Abhishek-Shengar/Cyber-Security-Portfolio/CEH/Theory-Notes/Footprinting_&_Reconnaissance.md

 This technique is useful for:
 - OSINT investigations
 - Social engineering assessments
-- Understanding digital footprint exposure.
+- Understanding digital footprint exposure

 ---